-- 1.1 This report sets out a commitment by the Council to support tenants of social and private sector landlords to take action against their landlords when there are unacceptable delays or challenges in remedying repairs. - 1.2 An online form will be available from the 28th June 2023 for tenants to report to the Council complaints and where appropriate, for the Council to take action on behalf of the tenant if there are delays or challenges with remedying the disrepair. - 1.3 The tenant will receive a response to their complaint within 2 weeks.
-We will respond more quickly to an emergency situation where there is a more urgent matter (such as an electrical fault) reported.
+- 1.1 This report sets out a commitment by the Council to support tenants in social and private sector rented accommodation to take action against their landlords when there are unacceptable delays or challenges in remedying repairs. - 1.2 An online form has been designed and is now available for tenants to report to the Council such complaints.
+This will be reviewed and where appropriate, the Council will take action on behalf of the tenant to resolve delays or challenges with remedying cases of disrepair. - 1.3 The tenant will receive a response to their complaint within 2 weeks.
+We will respond more quickly to an emergency where there is a more urgent matter (such as an electrical fault) reported. - 1.4 We will ensure every tenant can expect to live in accommodation that is free of damp and disrepair and commit to

-- 1.4 We will ensure every tenant can expect to live in accommodation that is free of damp and disrepair and commit to ensuring the highest possible standard of accommodation in the Social and Private Rented Sector. - 1.5 The tragic death of Awaab Ishak, who died at the age of two, as a direct result of mould in his family home in Rochdale, serves as a national reminder of the dangers of living in poor quality accommodation.
-In this case, the family were living in social housing. - 1.6 The Government have responded by publishing the Social Housing Bill that aims to give more protection to social housing tenants and re-enforce the role of the Housing Ombudsman.
-The Bill is expected to receive Royal Assent and become legislation in Summer 2023. - 1.7 This report provides some details of new measures in the Social Housing Bill and sets out how the Council is already working towards making it easier for a tenant to make a complaint regarding their housing conditions and how we will deal with those complaints.
+- ensuring the highest possible standard of accommodation in the Social and Private Rented Sector. - 1.5 The tragic death of Awaab Ishak, who died at the age of two, as a direct result of mould in his family home in Rochdale, serves as a national reminder of the dangers of living in poor quality accommodation.
+In this case, the family were living in social housing. - 1.6 The Government responded by publishing the Social Housing (Regulation) Bill with the aim of giving more protection to social housing tenants and re-enforcing the role of the Housing Ombudsman.
+The Bill received Royal Assent on 20th July 2023.
+Although a few of the Act's provisions came into force on that date, most will depend upon the Secretary of State making regulations to bring them into force. - 1.7 This report provides some details of new measures in the Social Housing (Regulation) Act 2023 and sets out how the Council is already working towards making it easier for a tenant to make a complaint regarding their housing conditions and how we will deal with those complaints.

-2. The Councils commitment
+2. The Council's commitment